 Cons: Can’t think of one

-Italy is not a multicultural country.
+Italy is not a multicultural country in the sense that other cultures are accepted.
 It’s very homogenous with most of the population being Italian, catholic, etc.

 Pros: Everyone is the same!
 Yay!
 All of your friends did communion, there is a strong sense of tradition, and everyone loves pasta!
 It’s fun to sit around and talk about sameness.
 I’m not even being sarcastic here, it’s actually cute to watch F sit around with friends while all of them talk about their identical upbringings.
 It reminds me of like black and white t.v. shows in the fifties.